prathap937/mongoose-diff-history/README.md

 _id : mongo id of the diff object
-collectionName: Name of the collection for which diff is saved collectionId : Mongo Id of the collection being modified
+collectionName: Name of the collection for which diff is saved collectionId : Mongo Id of the collection being modified reference : any collection id can be passed to make a reference
 diff: diff object
 user: User who modified
 reason: Why the collection is modified